exajobs/reverse-interview-collection/README.md

 # Reverse Interview Questions Collection

+> Welcome To The Reverse Interview Collection.
+An ongoing curated list of important questions to ask about the role, team, tech, and company Questions to ask the company during your interview.
+> Thanks to our daily readers and contributors.
+The goal is to build a categorized community-driven collection of very well-known resources.
+Sharing, suggestions and contributions are always welcome!

 This is a list of questions which may be interesting to a tech job applicant.
 The points are not ordered and many may not apply to a given position, or work type.